karmab/kcli/docs/index.rst

 Empty vms
 ~~~~~~~~~

-So far, our examples have used a cloud image by mean of the ``-i/--image`` flag but it’s not mandatory.
+So far, our examples have used a cloud image via the ``-i/--image`` flag but it’s not mandatory.
 For instance, we can create an empty vm with a complete spec

 .. code:: shell

-   kcli local create vm -P uefi=true -P start=false -P memory=20480 -P numcpus=16 -P disks=[50,50] -P nets=[default] vm2
+   kcli create vm -P uefi=true -P start=false -P memory=20480 -P numcpus=16 -P disks=[50,50] -P nets=[default] myvm

-Note that when not using a cloud image, cloudinit/ignition wont be used so parameters such as cmds,scripts and files are pointless.
+Note that when not using a cloud image, cloudinit/ignition wont be used.

 Profiles configuration
 ----------------------